saltmktg/mt-ga-tracking/README.md

 This repository contains pieces of code being used on the Meeting Tomorrow website: http://meetingtomorrow.com

 The goal of the code is to attach Google Analytics (GA) tracking parameters to the end of the `src` for several iframes.
-When the code works, you can "Inspect Element" on the iframe `src`, double-click into the `src` and see something like this (notice the GA tracking parameters placed into the end - things like `custentity_ga_search_campaign` and `custentity_ga_search_source`):
+When the code works, you can "Inspect Element" on the iframe `src`, double-click into the `src` and see something like this (notice the GA tracking parameters placed onto the end - things like `custentity_ga_search_campaign` and `custentity_ga_search_source`):

 ![iframe screenshot](http://s17.postimg.org/q2w0gc7fz/iframe_screenshot.png)

-If you want to see it for yourself, you can [view this page](http://meetingtomorrow.com/contact) and follow the steps listed above ("Inspect Element" on the form and double-click into the iframe `src`).
+If you want to see it for yourself, you can [view this page](http://meetingtomorrow.com/contact) on the Meeting Tomorrow site and follow the steps listed above ("Inspect Element" on the form and double-click into the iframe `src`).

 If you need another example, you can also [visit this page](http://www.insureonthespot.com/autoinsurancequote), enter a zip code into the form in the lefthand sidebar, press "Go", "Inspect Element" on the iframe of the form in the middle of the page, and then double-click into the iframe `src` (see screenshot below).